 I’m not a big fan of social media because it can be considered as a digital drug that has been found to increase people’s feelings of loneliness, depression, and even suicide, and also because there algorithms, social score and even censorship determine the content you see.
 However, both boats have an Instagram account, @sv_sarastus and @sv_merisirri.
-My motivation for this is to showcase to social media people an alternative way to spend free time.
+Their main purpose is to increase visibility of this blog.

 How can I contact the blog author?

 Questions, comments and other feedback can be sent to me, Timo, by email to address email@example.com.
 Your messages are warmly welcome.